MaineLearning/MaineLearning/wp-content/plugins/wp-fb-autoconnect/readme.txt

 == Changelog ==
+= 3.0.1 (2013-03-08) =
+* Update WP compatibility number
+* Fix the image-based button preview in the admin panel teaser

+= 3.0.0 (2013-03-07) =
+* IMPORTANT: If you're a Premium user, please view [FAQ46](http://www.justin-klein.com/projects/wp-fb-autoconnect#faq46) BEFORE installing this update.
+* IMPORTANT: If you've implemented any custom actions that utilize the Facebook API instance provided by this plugin, you'll need to update your code to use graph URLs instead (i.e: jfb_api_get("https://graph.facebook.com/me?access_token=".$arg['access_token'])).
+Further examples can be found on the plugin documentation page.
+* This update completely eliminates the dependance on the old Facebook PHP API, which will speed up logins, significantly reduce memory usage, and prevent errors on localhost servers without a public URL.
+* This update also adds support for Premium addon v30, which provides many new features (including the ability to use image-based / css-styleable login buttons).

 = 2.5.12 (2013-03-04) =
 * Display a warning for users who upload the premium addon to the wrong directory
 * More descriptive error message for "Missing POST Data (access_token)"